Americans defy pandemic, political leaders to travel for Thanksgiving

 The Trump administration’s Operation Warp Speed program plans to release 6.4 million COVID-19 vaccine doses nationwide as soon as one is approved.

-Reporting by Maria Caspani, Gabriella Borter, Dan Fastenberg, Nathan Layne, Lisa Lambert, Daniel Trotta and Dan Whitcomb; Editing by Lisa Shumaker, Bill Tarrant and Aurora Ellis
+Reporting by Maria Caspani, Gabriella Borter, Dan Fastenberg, Nathan Layne, Lisa Lambert, Daniel Trotta and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Lisa Shumaker, Bill Tarrant, Aurora Ellis and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.